WEGW

-WEGW (107.5 MHz "Eagle 107.5") is a commercial FM radio station licensed to Wheeling, West Virginia, and serving the West Virginia Panhandle and parts of Ohio and Pennsylvania.
-It has a classic rock radio format and is owned and operated by iHeartMedia, Inc. On weekday mornings it carries the nationally syndicated John Boy and Billy Show.
-The rest of the schedule is voicetracked from Maria Malito and Ken Dashow of co-owned WAXQ New York City and Ron "Big Rig" Michaels from WXTB Tampa.
-On weekends, WEGW formerly carried auto races from the Motor Racing Network and the Performance Racing Network.
+WEGW (107.5 FM, "Eagle 107.5") is a commercial radio station licensed to Wheeling, West Virginia, United States, and serving the West Virginia Panhandle and parts of Ohio and Pennsylvania.
+It has a classic rock format and is owned and operated by iHeartMedia, Inc., with studios at the Capitol Theatre in downtown Wheeling.

-WEGW has an effective radiated power (ERP) of 16,000 watts.
-The transmitter is on Kirkwood Heights Road in Bridgeport, Ohio.
+WEGW's transmitter is sited on Kirkwood Heights Road in Bridgeport, Ohio.
+The station is the Wheeling/Steubenville area affiliate of the Pittsburgh Steelers Radio Network and Pittsburgh Penguins Radio Network.